mindspore-lab/mindocr/README.md

 #### Prerequisites

-MindOCR is built on MindSpore AI framework, which supports CPU/GPU/NPU devices.
-MindOCR is compatible with the following framework versions.
+MindOCR is built on MindSpore AI framework and is compatible with the following framework versions.
 For details and installation guideline, please refer to the installation links shown below.

 - mindspore >= 2.2.0 [[install](https://www.mindspore.cn/install)]
 - python >= 3.7